michael-betz/zed_vvm/ZED_DEBIAN.md

 # Now try it on the Zedboard, you should see u-boot starting on the UART
 ```
 ## Linux kernel
-The vanilla mainline kernel works fine now (see note below).
+The vanilla mainline kernel almost but not quite works (see note below).
 Here's some old instructions how to compile the Xilinx kernel.

 ```bash